Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
 <b> Lab | <b> Programming for Problem Solving Lab
 <b> Experiment|     <b> 3.
-(KCS-101/KCS-201) WAP that simply takes elements of array from the user and finds the sum of these elements.
+Write A Program that simply takes elements of array from the user and finds the sum of these elements.
 <h5> About the Lab (Objective) : </h5>

-To learn how to input elements of array and find the sum of these elements of array.
+The lab is created to to introduce students to the basic knowledge of programming fundamentals of C language and to impart writing skill of C programming to the students and solving problems.

 <h5> About the Experiment : </h5>
 An array is a collection of similar types of data.
 It is a container that holds data (values) of one single type.
  We will learn how to define array and take input from users and then find the sum of all the elements of array using programming language.